noobshack/nst/README.md

 # nst
 noobshack Terraform

-For all resources using the Google provider make sure to set the environment variable GOOGLE_APPLICATION_CREDENTIALS.
+For all resources using the Google provider make sure to set the environment variable GOOGLE_APPLICATION_CREDENTIALS or configure your `gcloud` command line utility.

 dns - manage all DNS for various domains diviner - nsk 2.0